 If you are serving these for a party, here’s some of my favorite party pairings for this recipe:

-- Looking for more appetizers to serve for a party spread?
+Looking for more appetizers to serve for a party spread?
 I love to whip out the chips and dip.
 Try out this chunky salsa or this chipotle chili cheese dip with your favorite chips.
+You can also make these crunchy cheese corn balls for a tasty snack!

 Finally, if you make these hot honey whiskey wings, please be sure to give this recipe a rating or leave a comment!
 I love to hear when you all make recipes, and I do take the time to respond to every single comment.
 Feel free to drop questions below too, if you have them!